4.8 Initial Child Protection Conferences

 - The parent concerned (in writing) - unless a decision is made that they should not be informed at all of the conference (see below).

-The letter to the parent must be signed by the Conference Chair and set out
+The letter to the parent must be signed by the Independent Chair and set out:

 - The reason for exclusion or restriction;